deephaven/examples/fit/README.md

    Add another directory level if desired to keep various projects segmented.
 1. Ensure fitparse is setup (see below).
 1. Run the given file in a Deephaven console: `accessFit.py`.
-1. The table `heartRateData` should appear
+1. The `heartRateData` table should appear.
    ![Heart rate table](heartRateTable.png "Heart rate table")
 1. Click the hamburger menu in the `heartRateData` tab.
 1. Select `Chart Builder`